minorgal/stac-vernier-simple/content/_index.md

             - _bookshop_name: cloudcannon/simple/paragraph
               content:
                 text: >-
-                  At STAC, we collaborate with educators and institutions to design, implement, and refine assessment systems that are both meaningful and actionable.
+                  At **STAC**, we collaborate with educators and institutions to design, implement, and refine assessment systems that are both meaningful and actionable.
 Our comprehensive support spans the entire assessment lifecycle from initial development to data analysis and continuous improvement.

-                  Our services include:
+                  *Our services include:*

-                  * Assessment Design & Development: Crafting assessments aligned with the Next Generation Science Standards (NGSS) that promote higher-order thinking and real-world application.<br>
+                  * **Assessment Design & Development:** Crafting assessments aligned with the Next Generation Science Standards (NGSS) that promote higher-order thinking and real-world application.<br>

-                  * Review & Validation: Ensuring assessments are equitable, reliable, and effectively measure intended learning outcomes.<br>
+                  * **Review & Validation:** Ensuring assessments are equitable, reliable, and effectively measure intended learning outcomes.<br>

-                  * Data Analysis & Interpretation: Providing tools and training to help educators analyze assessment data, identify learning trends, and inform instructional decisions.<br>
+                  * **Data Analysis & Interpretation:** Providing tools and training to help educators analyze assessment data, identify learning trends, and inform instructional decisions.<br>

-                  * Professional Learning: Offering workshops and coaching to build educators’ capacity in utilizing assessment data to enhance teaching and learning.
+                  * **Professional Learning:** Offering workshops and coaching to build educators’ capacity in utilizing assessment data to enhance teaching and learning.